-Bishops United Against Gun Violence is a group of more than 60 Episcopal bishops working to curtail the epidemic of gun violence in the United States.
+Bishops United Against Gun Violence is a group of more than 100 Episcopal bishops working to curtail the epidemic of gun violence in the United States.

 We believe in a God of life in the face of death who calls our church to speak and act decisively against the unholy trinity of poverty, racism and violence.

-- persistent advocacy for common sense gun safety measures that enjoy the support of gun owners and non-gun owners alike, such as
+For common sense gun safety measures that enjoy the support of gun owners and non-gun owners alike, such as

-- handgun purchaser licensing
+Handgun purchaser licensing

-- background checks on all gun purchasers
+Background checks on all gun purchasers

-- restrictions on gun ownership by domestic abusers
+Restrictions on gun ownership by domestic abusers

-- classification of gun trafficking as a federal crime
+Classification of gun trafficking as a federal crime

-- encouragement for the development of “smart gun” technology
+Encouragement for the development of “smart gun” technology

-- federal funding for research into gun violence prevention strategies
+Federal funding for research into gun violence prevention strategies